“You can’t control how other people behave – only how you react.” Anonymous

 “You may not control all the events that happen to you, but you can decide not to be reduced by them.”
 Anonymous

-A Yuwallarai and Wiradjuri woman from northwestern NSW and the oldest of 18 kids, Mum died in 1996 at the age of 54.
+A Yuwallarai and Wiradjuri woman from northwestern NSW and the oldest of 18 kids, Mum died in 1996 at the age I am now.
 Struck down by diabetes and kidney failure, she suffered a stroke before passing away some six months later in a palliative care unit surrounded by people up to four decades older than her.

 So, for Mum, the gaps were insurmountable.
 But that’s not her whole story.
 She taught herself to read while a domestic servant, cooking and cleaning for a white pastoral family.
 She went on to carve out a niche for herself as a jillaroo, cook, taxi driver, community liaison officer, small business owner, and university student.
 Along the way, she had four children – two daughters and two sons – and married Dad, a good and principled non-Aboriginal man.